pscl4rke/uk-national-calendar/README.md

 but you'd like to know about them because everybody else will be talking about them.

+## Warning!

+The event data here was largely prepared pre-coronavirus.
+Some effort has been made to update it as events get cancelled or postponed, but not much.

+Let's face it.
+Everyone's making it up as they go along.

 ## File Format

 The data files are in the DOS "INI" format